Reference Landscapes | A Guide for Ecological Gardeners

 As exhibited, within spaces like this floodplain at Waxwing HQ, there could be treasure troves of hidden natives that may simply need a little (or a lot) of non-chemical TLC.
 What these types of spaces don’t need is reactionary spraying that will only create additional quandaries of erosion and loss of cover for wildlife.
 After observation, it becomes apparent that a phased plan is needed, combining conscious removal, outcompeting in patches with select native species, and bolstering with larger sweeps of a designed site-specific native plant community.
 A simple dichotomous key decision tree for taking action in these increasingly common spaces can be found below;

 In my training courses, we simply use a Venn Diagram to determine the characteristics that capitalizes on the difference of the undesired competing species, leading to a list of high functioning native plant species that can hold a candle, or better yet, fully outcompete the less desired, poor ecologically performing species.
-Again, without needing to use chemicals, like glyphosate, that the EPA has reported harms 93% of endangered species.
+Again, without needing to use chemicals, like glyphosate, that the EPA has reported harms 93% of endangered species (and you).

 Best practice is to first small patch test, then scale up if resources allow.